BretFisher/udemy-docker-mastery/dockerfiles/entrypoint/assignment01/apachebench/README.md

 - Tip: Ubuntu Linux uses the `apt` package manager.
 It requires a three step process (commands) with 1. update the db cache, 2. install packages, 3. cleanup the cache files.
 You can chain these three commands together with &&, so a typical install would look like `apt-get update && apt-get install -y <list-of-packages> && rm -rf /var/lib/apt/lists/*` and you can add line breaks for readability with a backslash `\` at the end of the Dockerfile line.
 - ApacheBench expects a URL as the last argument, so you'll need to pass that in when you run the container, and it always needs http:// or https:// in the URL, and a trailing slash after the domain name.
 - Tip: As most Linux CLI tools, ab has a --help option, so I welcome you to explore the options and customize the CMD instruction to your liking.
-Remember you could always build this image, then overwride the ENTRYPOINT at runtime and then play around with ab by running `docker run -it --entrypoint sh <image-name>`
+Remember you could always build this image, then overwrite the ENTRYPOINT at runtime and then play around with ab by running `docker run -it --entrypoint sh <image-name>`